action-ai-institute/sphere-prototype/README.md

 # Automated deployment onto SPHERE
+This is a prototype deployment of a water plant simulation on the SPHERE testbed, capable to communicate via the GATE action server.

 ## Pre-requisites
 1. Request the SWaT dataset from [iTrust, Centre for Research in Cyber Security](https://itrust.sutd.edu.sg/itrust-labs_datasets/), save it as `SWaT_Dataset_Normal_v1.csv` put it inside of the folder `ansible/files/scada-traffic-generator/minicps-examples/swat-s1-to-s6/real-swat-data/`.